vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ![image](/assets/2025-11-27/peakboard-data-flow-cleanup.png)

+The first few steps of the flow are just basic cleanup.
+The last two steps are the interesting ones, where we parse the file names for the date and title.

-In an Update Column step we extract the month from the file name, e.g. the file `2025-05-MyAnnouncement.pdf` can be extracted to the month `2025-05`, so it can be used later to be displayed.
+In the *Update column* step, we extract the month from the file name, e.g. the file `2025-05-MyAnnouncement.pdf` can be extracted to the month `2025-05`, so it can be used later to be displayed.

 ![image](/assets/2025-11-27/peakboard-update-column-extract-month.png)